MicrosoftDocs/EMDocs/EMDocs/Solutions/mdm-data-segregation.md

 By keeping separate all apps, company data, and policies that were deployed by the MDM solution, those can be removed from the device if necessary without affecting a user’s personal content and apps by using selective wipe.

->[!NOTE] Read [Help protect your data with remote wipe, remote lock, or passcode reset using Microsoft Intune](https://technet.microsoft.com/en-us/library/jj676679.aspx) for more about how remote wipe will behave in other platforms like iOS and Android
+>[!TIP] Read [Help protect your data with remote wipe, remote lock, or passcode reset using Microsoft Intune](https://technet.microsoft.com/en-us/library/jj676679.aspx) for more about how remote wipe will behave in other platforms like iOS and Android

 Selective wipe for mobile device data management is included in Windows Server 2012 R2 and Windows 8.1.
 It works by linking resources that help Exchange Server and Microsoft Intune administrators to manage enterprise data on devices and to develop apps that can use [Windows Selective Wipe](https://technet.microsoft.com/library/dn486874.aspx) capabilities.
 Windows Phone 8 and later supports separating data in the internal storage.